 Results: The ICC for interrater reliability was .95, which allowed the use of mean BBS scores in discriminant analysis.
 Both the standard and modified BSS scores correctly predicted 39 subjects as non-fallers and 8 as fallers.
 An 87% correlation was found between the scale's fall prediction and subjects' report of fall history.
 There was no difference in specificity or sensitivity between predictions based upon scores from the standard and modified BBS protocols.
 We conclude that physical therapists can eliminate the first 5 items on the BBS without compromising the accuracy of the BBS to predict falls.

 Daschel, Betty; Lopes, Denise; and Nearing, Mary Beth, "Comparison of Standard and Modified Berg Balance Scale Protocols for Community-Dwelling Adults 75 Years and Older" (1999).
 School of Physical Therapy.
-Paper 182.
+182.